Gail’s Short Presentations

 Peopling Fiction with Comedy

 Deck-style presentation on bringing character depth, narrative pace, and social subversion to fiction using comedy.
-Miss Gail addresses how authors can analyze and source humor, the many different ways to inject funny into fiction, and why you might want to do so.
+NYT bestseller Gail Carriger addresses how authors can analyze and source humor, the many different ways to inject funny into fiction, and why you might want to do so.

 Things I Wish I’d Known BEFORE Selling My First Book